deepskystacker/DSS/Installers/README.txt

     Also correct gamma transformation code for 16 bit monochrome and 48 bit colour images.

 17. Add the capability to produce a "Contour Plot" of the intensity levels of a flat.
-    To produce the plot, right click on row with information about the flat file in the list of images and select "Flat Contour Chart".
+    To produce the plot, right click on the row with information about the flat file in the list of images and select "Flat Contour Chart".
 This may be useful for assessing the telescope's collimation.

 Changes for DeepSkyStacker 6.1.0